reedmusic/reedmusic.github.io/induction/mt/index.md

 * Audio Technica ATH-M50X
 * Beyerdynamic DT770

-**You will need a suitable set by September 23rd at the latest.**
+**You will need a suitable set by September 22nd at the latest.**

 Again, please email if you have any questions.

 ## 3. Revision Guide

-The Revision Guide (RRP £13.99) is excellent.
+The Revision Guide (RRP £15.50, usually available around £12) is excellent.
 It is concise and covers most of the course content.
 Make sure you buy the ‘A Level’ and not ‘AS Level’ version.
 It is not just for revision: we will be referring to the diagrams and explanations routniely during lessons.
 You will be asked to bring this every lesson, along with your headphones.

 * [Amazon](https://www.amazon.co.uk/Edexcel-Level-Music-Technology-Revision/dp/1785586343)
 * [Musicroom](https://www.musicroom.com/edexcel-a-level-music-technology-revision-guide-rhg348)